 It’s a fact that some people are leaders and others are followers.
 If your child is a follower, you want to make sure that they are following the right people.
 While you’re not able to control who they hang out with at school, you can have a say in who they spend their time with outside of school.
-If you notice that there are certain children who seem to have a negative influence on your child, teaching them to swear, talk back disrespectfully or engage in other disruptive behaviours, you are completely within your rights to refuse to allow your child to spend time with these ‘friends’.
+If you notice that there are certain children who seem to have a negative influence on your child, teaching them to swear, talk back disrespectfully, or engage in other disruptive behaviors, you are completely within your rights to refuse to allow your child to spend time with these ‘friends’.

 The problem comes when your child decides that the more you forbid something, the more he wants to do it.
 Rebellion is cool.
-He sees these kids having fun, hears about their exciting adventures at school and he wants to join in.
+He sees these kids having fun, hears about their exciting adventures at school, and he wants to join in.
 These other kids are his friends.
 He wants to keep them because it’s certainly no fun being the kid at school with no friends.

-Starting with your child’s first play date, you can lay the ground work for your child learning the difference between ‘good’ friends and ‘bad’ friends.
+Starting with your child’s first play date, you can lay the groundwork for your child learning the difference between ‘good’ friends and ‘bad’ friends.
 When you accompany your child on these outings, watch your child interact with the other child.
 Is the other child aggressive and loud?
 Does he hit or talk back to the adults when they try and scold him?
 You may want to limit these play dates or find another group to have play dates with.
-If you see your child picking up on these behaviours, tell them firmly but without anger that the way the other child was behaving was not good.
-Make sure to positively reinforce your own child’s behaviour by letting them know that you’re very happy and proud that they don’t act that way.
-Your child will see that the other child’s behaviour is not something he wants to emulate if he wants to retain your approval.
+If you see your child picking up on these behaviors, tell them firmly but without anger that the way the other child was behaving was not good.
+Make sure to positively reinforce your own child’s behavior by letting them know that you’re very happy and proud that they don’t act that way.
+Your child will see that the other child’s behavior is not something he wants to emulate if he wants to retain your approval.